 Dr. R. McClead, et. al.; Pediatrics Research

-PRP, in bovine Colostrum, has the same ability to regulate activity of the immune system as hormones of the Thymus gland.
-It activates an under active immune system, helping it move into action against disease-causing organisms.
-PRP also suppresses an overactive immune system, such as is often seen in the autoimmune diseases.
+PRP, in bovine Colostrum, has the same ability to regulate the activity of the immune system as the hormones of the Thymus gland.
+It activates an underactive immune system, helping it move into action against disease-causing organisms.
+PRP also suppresses an overactive immune system, such as is often seen in autoimmune diseases.
 PRP is highly anti-inflammatory and also appears to act on T-cell precursors to produce helper T-cells and suppresser T-cells.